cajuncoding/FlurlGraphQL/README.md

 # Fluent GraphQL Querying (extensions for Flurl.Http):
 These GraphQL apis are an extension of the `Flurl.Http` library.

-For core Flurl concepts check out the official [FLurl docs here](https://flurl.dev/docs/fluent-http/).
+For core Flurl concepts check out the official [Flurl docs here](https://flurl.dev/docs/fluent-http/).

 Once you have a GraphQL API endpoint url initialized, you will have access to the following: